 Cast iron grill presses have a handle that prevents you from getting burned.
 The handle should be comfortable to hold and secure to the grill press.
 Even when heated, the handle should be cool to the touch.
 Although most handles are made from wood, some can be made of coiled stainless steel, which is an attractive option.

 The handle is attached to your press.
 Some handles are part of the cast iron grill presses, but most are attached separately, often with bolts or screws.
 These should be checked and adjusted as needed.

-A. Seasoning the grill press is an effective way to prevent it from getting rust and stick in use.
+Seasoning the grill press is an effective way to prevent it from getting rusting and sticking in use.
 If the press you bought is not pre-seasoned, you will need to season it yourself before using it.
 It is easy and can be completed within an hour and a half.

 You can follow these steps to season your press: